langdominik/tdx/index.md

 We thank the Austrian National Bank for supporting our research project number 17028 as part of the OeNB Anniversary Fund.

-We thank Christoph Lampert for providing his implementation of the EDD approach and Utrecht University for providing the Gemini cluster for computations.